 Dive deeper into episode recording: How To Record A Podcast: Top Tips & Video Tutorials

+Post production is where two people chatting turns into a piece of genuinely valuable content.
 Once you have episode recording, it’s time to open your editing software.
-This is when you’ll remove straight sounds and background noise, cut out long pauses and mistakes, and improve the overall sound quality.
+This is when you’ll remove strange sounds and background noise, cut out long pauses and mistakes (like a poorly worded answer that you had to re-do), and improve the overall sound quality.
 It seems tedious, but like we said, production value matters.

 Editing is also where you add your intro and outro.
 If you have any extra media – like a pre-recorded message from your CEO or a clip from someone’s presentation – splice that in too.